 After removing the work, get rid of the clover part.
 Pull the work through the draw plate several times.
 My 2 1/4" of work stretched to about 6 1/4".

 Remove the copper heading.
 The easiest way to finish the ends is to use a length of thicker gauge wire like 20G or 22G to pick up the loops of your actual chain.
 Do a wire wrap and trim.
 Add a bead cap or cone of some kind before making another wrapped loop for the clasp.
 Shown at the top and below is my new Etsy listing The Viking Knit Sterling Silver Bracelet (Life Collection - 100% of net proceeds go to cancer research).

-Perfect finish is a free pdf download from Beading Daily (you have to join to get it) by Kathleen Pierce.
+Perfect finish is a free pdf download from Beading Daily (update : no longer available) by Kathleen Pierce.
 This is a must read as the author shows you all the tips and tricks of finishing Viking Knit.
 As you can see from the picture, you can use Viking knit not just for bracelets but for pendants.
 There are instructions for a very clever spider's web or dream catcher pendant using this weave.

 The above instructions were for single Viking knit.
 If you want to do double or treble knitting, what you need to do is loop 2 or 3 rows above.
-Check out this tutorial to see how it is done.
 Note that double and treble knit gives a more substantial look but the resulting chains are less flexible.
 The author also has an alternative way to add new wire.

 Ancient Wire - An illustrated guide to making jewelry in the manner of the Vikings and other ancient cultures